 The simplest way to install the pressure sensor is on the tire valve.
 When it’s connected to a tracker, the sensor starts sending tire pressure data to GPS software.

 After that, you don’t need to check the vehicle in person every time.
-When you see the tire pressure is low, you can ask the driver to inflate the tire at only a moment.
+When you see the tire pressure is low, you can ask the driver to inflate the tire at that very moment.

 Proper tire pressure saves fuel, reduces tire wear dramatically, and cuts tire costs in your fleet.
 Let us know if you want to achieve this via tire sensors.